 Simple Metadata Indexing through Grid for Apps

 It’s time for the second article in our series about the event-driven framework that is part of our SDS object storage solution.
 If you missed our first article, you can read A technical introduction to Grid for Apps.
-And note that we will be hosting a webinar about Grid for Apps on May 24 (Sign up here to learn more about our data processing framework).
+And note that we will be hosting a webinar about Grid for Apps on May 24.

 The first article discussed enriching object metadata by adding a new metadata tag to files on the fly.
 We can think of many useful types of metadata that we can add to an object.
 For example, it could be a license plate extracted from a speed control camera picture, a document type, the resolution and bit rate of a video, or a pattern found in a picture.
 We will tackle all these examples in the coming weeks, but let’s answer a question first.
 Since an SDS object storage solution like ours can store petabytes of data and billions of files, how can we make use of it?
 How can we find the specific object we are looking for?